lightstep/terraform-provider-lightstep/docs/resources/user_role_binding.md

 ### Required

 - `role` (String) Role's name being granted with this role binding.
-- `users` (Set of String) Complete list of users that should have this specified role in the organization or in the project (if specified), users not specified will lose this permission.
+- `users` (Set of String) Complete list of users that should have this specified role in the organization or in the project (if specified).
+Important: this list is authoritative; any users not included in this list WILL NOT have this role for the given project or organization.

 ### Optional

-- `project` (String) Name of the project where this project, if omitted the role will be applied to the organization
+- `project` (String) Name of the project where this role will be applied; if omitted the role will be applied to the organization

 ### Read-Only